hkeremk/Parallel_Data_Processing/assets/stages.md

 # Stages for this app

-- First create an SNS topic
+- First create a SNS topic

 ![SNS](../assets/Create-SNS-Topic.png)